kawaiiicarrot/torrent-downloader/README.md

 # Torrent-Downloader
-A simple torrent downloader application.
+A simple torrent downloader application for MacOS

 ## Pre-Requsities
 * Python 3.9